 Making successful video content doesn’t require a bunch of expensive equipment, although you can rent equipment from some local camera stores or lensrentals.com.
 Many smartphone cameras are capable of capturing videos in 4K or even 8K, which competes with many professional-grade cameras.
 A few inexpensive accessories like a ring light, tripod, and/or a lapel mic can also upgrade your production quality without breaking the bank.

-Once you have recorded footage, user-friendly applications like Biteable, Adobe Spark, or Canva will provide the tools you need to edit your video.
+Once you have recorded footage, user-friendly applications like Biteable, Adobe Express, or Canva will provide the tools you need to edit your video.
 You can trim clips, add a voice over, and tie in custom branding elements to make a professional final cut.
 As mentioned above, however, a professional-grade video can sometimes seem out of place if the type of video you’re making or the platform you’re using calls for a more casual approach.

 Also, keep in mind that longer doesn’t always mean better.
 Vidyard’s 2019 Video Benchmark Report found that 68% of viewers will finish a video if it’s less than 60 seconds long, but only 25% will finish it if it’s more than 20 minutes long.
 Capture your audience as quickly as possible by keeping the parts that are impactful and cutting the parts that aren’t.